Policy History & Impact

 In 2009, the United States Preventative Services Task Force (USPSTF) updated its guidelines to recommend against routine screening mammography for women between ages 40 to 49 and to recommend biennial (every other year), instead of annual (every year), screening mammography for most women between ages 50 to 74.
 Previously, from 2002–2009, USPSTF guidelines recommended routine screening mammography at least every two years for women aged 40–49 and annual mammography for women 50 years and older.

 This change in guidelines was and continues to be very controversial and Tigerlily is especially concerned about the barriers to accessing screening (and thus diagnostic and treatment services) for young women already facing additional barriers and potentially contributing to furthering disparities for patients of color as well as potentially delaying treatment contributing to later-stage diagnoses/progression to metastatic breast cancer.
-Committed to our mission to educate, advocate for, empower and support young women before, during and after breast cancer and further our vision to end disparities of age, stage and color, Tigerlily turned to public policy to protect patients.
+Committed to our mission to educate, advocate for, empower and support young women before, during and after cancer and further our vision to end disparities of age, stage and color, Tigerlily turned to public policy to protect patients.
 Here is a snapshot of the history of our policy work and the impact of our advocacy:

 EARLY Act